pragdave/shoulda-gem/README.txt

 == DESCRIPTION:

 The Shoulda gem makes it easy to write elegant, understandable, and maintainable tests.
 Shoulda consists of test macros, assertions, and helpers added on to the Test::Unit framework.
 It's fully compatible with your existing tests, and requires no retooling to use.
-Should also comes with a complimentary Rails plugin, available here - http://thoughtbot.com/projects/shoulda
+This is the stripped down Shoulda Gem.
+There is also a complimentary Rails plugin, available here - http://thoughtbot.com/projects/shoulda, which includes many rails specific macros and helpers.

+=== If you install the plugin, you do not have to install this gem.

 == FEATURES/PROBLEMS: